 DigiMat is understandable because a principle of construction can be understood, and useful by turning principle into output by powerful computing.

 DigiMat is learning-by-constructing.
 DigMat offers a rich program unified over levels to a wide variety of students (and teachers) with different interests and capacities.

 DigiMat is an expansion of the BodyandSoul program.

 DigiMat Pro is launched as MOOC on edX as High Performance Finite Element Modeling Part 1 and 2.

 Mathematics is unique as science in that the most basic directly connects to the most advanced.
 In DigiMat this comes to expression by the fact (which will become apparent as you proceed) that essentially the same things are done on all levels just with different depths and complexity, just like in cooking and music, from school to university.

 DigiMat Pro at top offers a rope securing meaningful possible climb for anybody to any level.

-The menu items Introduction – Sessions – Model Workshop and Game Workshops show a path from the most simple over less simple to more complex.
+The menu items Introduction – Basics – Model Workshop and Game Workshops show a path from the most simple over less simple to more complex.
 If you follow the path, you will with satisfaction discover that you have learned to master powerful mathematics, which in traditional teaching is viewed far too advanced to serve as school mathematics.
 It is the computational-constructive aspects of DigiMat which allows you to take this leap even if you are not a math freak.
-Be confident that the path is open you!
+Be confident that the path is open to you!

 Books gives the foundation of the path and lead into a wider world as computational mathematics.